tvdboom/ATOM/docs_sources/user_guide/data_management.md

 ### Task types

-ATOM recognizes three multioutput tasks.
+ATOM recognizes four multioutput tasks.

 !!! note
     Combinations of binary and multiclass target columns are treated as